smartcar/ruby-sdk/README.md

 - Make requests to the Smartcar API.
 - Use `exchange_refresh_token` on your saved `refresh_token` to retrieve a new token when your `access_token` expires.

+*Note:*
+- CONNECT_ORIGIN (`connect.smartcar.com`): where requests are initially sent to kick-off the Connect/OAuth flow
+- AUTH_ORIGIN (`auth.smartcar.com`): where requests are sent for all token exchanges

 ## Installation